rrasch/ead-html-validator/README.md

 Test out the script:

-    $ cd ~/ead-html-validator
-    $ ./ead-html-validator.py
+    $ ead-html-validator.py

-To exit the virtual enviroment:
+To exit the virtual environment:

     $ deactivate